- About

 By applying, you attest:

-- To the accuracy of the information supplied in the application.
+- The information supplied in the application is accurate.

 - Application materials submitted are the applicant’s sole and original work.

-- Understand the purpose and conditions of the McKnight Visiting Composer Residency program and to your acceptance to them should you be selected as a fellow.
+- You understand the purpose and conditions of the McKnight Visiting Composer Residency program and accept them should you be selected as a resident.

-- You are eligible for the competition, and that you will notify the Director of Artist Support if you become ineligible prior to the conclusion of the competition.
+- You are eligible for the competition, and you will notify the Director of Programs if you become ineligible before the conclusion of the competition.

-- Providing false or misleading information on this application, or failing in any other way to comply with the rules will subject you to disqualification and forfeiture of the residency.
+- Providing false or misleading information on this application or failing in any other way to comply with the rules will subject you to disqualification and forfeiture of the award.

-- You understand that your application must be completed by the online application deadline of Tuesday, March 14, 2023 11:59 PM (Central).
-ACF / McKnight Visiting Composer Residency program takes no responsibility for applications that are not in Submitted status at the deadline.
+- You understand that your application must be completed by the online application deadline of Tuesday, October 29th, 2024 (11:59 PM Central).
+ACF/McKnight Composer Residency program takes no responsibility for applications that are not in Submitted status at the deadline.

-We frame our work with a focus on racial equity and include within that scope, but not limited to, diverse gender identities, musical approaches and perspectives, religions, ages, (dis)abilities, cultures, backgrounds, sexual orientations, and broad definitions of being “American.”
+In our commitment to racial equity, we include within that scope, but do not limit it to, diverse gender identities, musical approaches and perspectives, religions, ages, abilities, cultures, backgrounds, and sexual orientations.

-- Which of the following regions do you identify with in terms of race, ethnicity, and nationality? (check all that apply)
+2. Which of the following regions do you identify with? (check all that apply)

 - Southern African descent